hhpfiona/Simulated-File-System/README.md

-# A2 Simulated File System [October 2024]
+# Simulated File System [October 2024]

-Welcome to the **A2 Simulated File System** project!
+Welcome to the **Simulated File System** project!
 This is a personal exploration into creating a simple simulated file system in C, where a regular file stands in for the hard drive, storing both file contents and metadata.
 This project simulates basic file system operations, experimenting with free block allocation and deallocation using well-known memory management algorithms.

 ## Overview